glpi-project/docdev/source/sourcecode.rst

    $ git co feature/my-killler feature

-You'll notice we do no change branch on the first step; that is just because `master` is the default branch, and therefore the one you'll be set on just fafter cloning.
+You'll notice we do no change branch on the first step; that is just because `main` is the default branch, and therefore the one you'll be set on just after cloning.
 At this point, you're working on an only local branch named `feature/my-killer-feature`.
 You can now work and commit (as frequently as you want).

 At the end, you will want to get your changes back to the project.
 So, just push the branch on your fork remote: